-Due to the nature of a true custom leather belt business, people coming across our website can have a lot of questions.
-This is certainly expected because there are so few leather shops actually doing what we do anymore.
+Due to the true custom nature of our business, people who come across our website might have a lot of questions.
+This is certainly expected as there are so few leather shops doing what we do anymore.

 Do all your belts have a lining or is that a custom expense?

 For instance: I am interested in a hand-tooled leather belt, buck-stitched, with my name on the back.
 Would that belt have a lining or is it just the one thickness of tooled leather?

 The lined and stitched option is extra ($75.00) - yes.
 Some people add it for extra strength if they are historically hard on belts.
 We use 10 oz veg tanned cowhide in all of our belts and that seems to be plenty for most people.
 Size is a big factor in this decision.
 If you are over a size 38" and you have a history of the belt bending badly in the area of the center keeper in the back, we would highly recommend the lined and stitched option.
 If you are a 34" - 36" or less and your belts typically don't bend in the back then you likely don't need it.

 Buck-stitching does not have a lining as a part of that feature.
 It typically is just an added decoration and has nothing to do with added strength.